rachel0608/file-system-implementation/README.txt

     work and run by itself.
 Look at the section below for more information on the parts implemented.

+    Assumptions:
+        - all given path will be absolute path.
+        - all files can be accessed by any user.

 Summary of Features and EC Completed:
 =====================================
     For an in depth summary of features and a step by step guide to testing our